hamrel-cxu/EnbPI/README.md

 # Sequential Distribution-free Ensemble Batch Prediction Intervals (EnbPI)

+>**Important Update:** We have been improving the ICML 2021 work for a journal submission.
+An arxiv version has been posted and linked to this repository for method implementation of both works.
+The current repository will soon be under one branch and the journal method under another (to be posted).

 > Talk, Code, Extension Ideas for Our ICML 2021 Oral Work: [Conformal Prediction Interval for Dynamic Time-series](https://arxiv.org/abs/2010.09107) (Xu et al. 2021a). <!-- Please refer to codes in this repository for usage, as those downloaded from [PMLR]() had not been clearly explained. --> <!-- Put a link here once PMLR shows my work -->

 > Please cite our work through [PMLR V139](http://proceedings.mlr.press/v139/xu21h.html) if you find it interesting and inspiring to your work.
 Please use codes in this repository, as those downloaded from PMLR are not the most updated ones.